gargsid/LLM-LoRA/README.md

 In this work, we investigated the effectiveness of FlanT5 model for summarizing dialogues.
 We used 3 strategies.
 We generated zero-shot summaries, summaries after fine-tuning the full model on a training dataset, and also fine-tuned the model using Parameter Efficient Fine Tuning method called LoRA (Low-Rank Approximation).

 In summary, the zero-shot summaries are not accurate and fine-tuning is necessary.
 However, full-finetuning of LLMs like FlanT5 is computationally effective and therefore, we also compared how PEFT methods like LoRA perform against full finetuning.
-We show that by using LoRA we only train 1.4% of the total parameters but save tremendous compute and training time and still achieving similar performance as the full finetuned model.
+We show that by using LoRA we only train 1.4% of the total parameters (total params: 250M) but save tremendous compute and training time and still achieving similar performance as the full finetuned model.

 ## Setting up